Easter: Modern customs

-A modern custom in the Western world is to substitute decorated chocolate, or plastic eggs filled with candy such as jellybeans; as many people give up sweets as their Lenten sacrifice, individuals enjoy them at Easter after having abstained from them during the preceding forty days of Lent.
+A modern custom in the Western world is to substitute decorated chocolate, or plastic eggs filled with candy such as jellybeans; as many people give up candy (sweets) as their Lenten sacrifice, individuals indulge in them at Easter after having abstained during the preceding forty days of Lent.

-Manufacturing their first Easter egg in 1875, British chocolate company Cadbury sponsors the annual Easter egg hunt which takes place in over 250 National Trust locations in the United Kingdom.
+Manufacturing their first Easter egg in 1875, British chocolate company Cadbury sponsors the annual egg hunt which takes place in over 250 National Trust locations in the United Kingdom.
 On Easter Monday, the President of the United States holds an annual Easter egg roll on the White House lawn for young children.

 Easter Bunny

-In some traditions, the children put out their empty baskets for the Easter bunny to fill while they sleep.
+In some traditions, the children put out their empty baskets for the Easter Bunny to fill while they sleep.
 They wake to find their baskets filled with candy eggs and other treats.
 A custom originating in Germany, the Easter Bunny is a popular legendary anthropomorphic Easter gift-giving character analogous to Santa Claus in American culture.
 Many children around the world follow the tradition of coloring hard-boiled eggs and giving baskets of candy.
 Historically, foxes, cranes and storks were also sometimes named as the mystical creatures.
 Since the rabbit is a pest in Australia, the Easter Bilby is available as an alternative.